 What We Love to See:

 - Your Personal Journey: It’s important to us that our writers write about what they know.
 It’s so much more helpful to read about a diet or routine from someone who’s done it.
-For example, if you want to write about a diet, be sure you’ve tried it yourself first.
-Share the challenges, the tricks you learned along the way to make it easier, and, most importantly, the results!
+If you have personal experience, you can share the challenges, the tricks you learned along the way to make it easier, and, most importantly, the results!
 Here is an example of a great diet article.

 - Original Media: We love it when people write about exercises, diets, and regimens they’ve tried and loved.
 We fall head over heels when these processes are documented with original photos or video.
 This will make your workout or diet article so much better and easier to follow.
 Remember to emphasize safety and correct technique!
 Here is an example of a great exercise article with original media.

 - Supported Health Claims: We love articles about nutrition and supplements, but we apply stricter standards to them.
 Readers make decisions based upon what they read, and those decisions can have health impacts.
-We prefer that articles include links to studies that back up any claims about health.
+We require that articles include links to studies that back up any claims about health.
 If you are having trouble finding the right study, let us know and we can help.
 Here is an example of an excellent nutrition article with appropriate references.

 What to Avoid:

 - Extreme Health Benefit Claims: Health claims that are considered dubious (miracle cancer cures, for example) and/or lack objective, peer-reviewed studies, or scientific literature to support their effectiveness will not be accepted.

 Frequently Asked Questions